-The grammar purists will have heart failure regarding this of course, but have you given any thought as to which style of quotation marks are best to use when publishing an e-book?
+But have you thought about which style of quotation marks is best to use when publishing an ebook?

 Or, to even use them at all?

-In traditional book publishing and printing, and the use of styled typography helped reduce the size and impact of this type of punctuation on a printed page.
+In traditional book publishing and printing, styled typography helps reduce the size and impact of this type of punctuation on a printed page.

 While many readers will accept this as perfectly normal, there is the option to use single quotation marks.

-Compare these four example phrases in 14 point text, which is a very common text size used by e-reading devices in both serif and sans serif fonts.
+Compare these four example phrases in 14-point text, which is a very common text size used by ereading devices in both serif and sans-serif fonts.

-I have chosen Times New Roman and Arial as they are the most common fonts in use on e-reading devices.
+I have chosen Times New Roman and Arial as they are the most common fonts used on e-reading devices.

 Note how the form of the quotation marks changes between these two fonts.

-It may not seem like a big deal, but aesthetically I have to admit that I prefer single curly quotes when reading on my Kindle or iPad.
+But aesthetically, I have to admit that I prefer single curly quotes when reading on my Kindle or iPad.

 However, I find them all quite ugly, but that is simply my personal opinion.

 “I like commas.
 I detest semi-colons – I don’t think they belong in a story.
 And I gave up quotation marks long ago.
-I found I didn’t need them, they were fly-specks on the page.”
+I found I didn’t need them.
+They were fly-specks on the page.”
 E. L. Doctorow.

 After all, isn’t a reporting verb enough?
-He said, she said, is all one needs.
-It’s clearly dialogue, so why use ugly fly specks?
+He said, she said, is all it needs.
+It’s obviously dialogue, so why use ugly fly specks?

-So what do you think?
-Should we eradicate these fly specks on a page that serve no purpose, other than that readers expect them?
+Should we eradicate these flyspecks on a page that serves no purpose other than that readers expect to see them?